ONSdigital/csvcubed/external-docs/docs/guides/command-line/code-list-build-command.md

 ### Building a code-list

-To build a code list you must only provide a code-list config json file.
+To build a code list you must only provide a code-list config JSON file.

-The code-list config json file must adhere to the structures defined in the [code list config schema](https://purl.org/csv-cubed/code-list-config/v1.1).
+The code list config JSON file must adhere to the structures defined in the [code list config schema](https://purl.org/csv-cubed/code-list-config/v1.1).

-For help on constructing the code-list config json refer to the [code-list-config guide](../configuration/code-list-config.md)
+For help on constructing the code-list config JSON refer to the [code-list-config guide](../configuration/code-list-config.md)

 To build a code list, the command is shown below.